Latest Government Jobs updates 2023

 Confession involves the admission of guilt or wrongdoing.
 Confessing to something implies that the person has done something illegal, immoral, or unethical.
 In the legal context, a confession is a statement made by a person admitting to the commission of a crime.
 A confession can be made to law enforcement officials or in a court of law.

-See also Difference between Gram Sabha and Gram Panchayat
+See also Difference between Delegation and Decentralization

 Differences between Admission and Confession